ModernHumanAnatomy/MHACapstone/docs/poster-guidelines.md

 ## Logical Flow

 Posters are like the comic book version of your written report in that they should be very visual and have a logical flow.

-![][i_scientist]
+![XKCD comic strip - Correlational and Causation][i_scientist]

 [i_scientist]: https://imgs.xkcd.com/comics/correlation.png